5.1 Student I.D. and E-Mail

 - Faculty members are ordinarily available by appointment to discuss course topics, examinations, and grades.
 Students are encouraged to review their examination papers and to confer with their professors regarding their exam performance as soon as possible after exams.

-- For JD students, the Academic Advisor provides academic support through workshops and individual counseling during the Fall and Spring semesters.
+- For JD students, the Academic Advisor provides academic support through workshops and individual counseling during the Fall, Spring and Summer semesters.
 Students in academic difficulty may be required to attend workshops or meet with a faculty member or Academic Advisor as a condition of probation or readmission.
 The Academic Standards and Admissions Committee may consider a student’s level of participation in the Academic Support Program in deciding upon petitions for probation or readmission.
-Students wishing to receive individual counseling should contact the Academic Advisor through the Academic Support course page on TWEN.
-Workshop schedules and counseling appointment opportunities also may be posted on TWEN.
+Students wishing to receive individual counseling should contact the Academic Advisor through the Academic Support course page on Canvas or via email.
+Workshop schedules and counseling appointment opportunities will be posted or otherwise communicated.

-- Online students may seek academic counseling and support by e-mail or telephone call to their instructors or the Director of the MLS Program and/or the Dean.
+- MLS students may seek academic counseling and support by e-mail or telephone call to their instructors or the Associate Dean of the Program and/or the Dean.

 - Program Counseling